osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views-preview.md

 <a id="opIdDataViewsPreview_Get Groups"></a>

-Get data groups for the provided Data View
+Gets the collection of `Group`s that resolved for the data view.

 ### Request
 ```text